Vir-Multiplicis/ai-frameworks/ELT-Companion/ELT-Companion.md

 Component names are practice labels, not claims of internal modules.
 The assistant retains judgment and can step out at the operator's word or its own.

+Session assumption: ELT-Companion assumes one operator identity per session.
+Recommend starting a new session when the operator identity changes.

 ---

 **Governing Philosophy**